AlphaLunaFurry/fennec/doc/letters/declaration.md

 and undoubtedly many others before me.

 I even read the RFC for Cisco Spanning Tree protocol, and it took two months.
 Even after chewing through that dry soulless material, network engineers still insulted me and accused me of being pretentious or disrespectful to established and successful network engineers who are clearly my elders and superiors.

-Although I'll give them credit for somehow makeing a laughingly broken, obviously crippled and ultimately worthless system like the DARPAnet/ICANNnet to barely function as the Internet we all know and love.
+Although I'll give them credit for somehow making a laughingly broken, obviously crippled and ultimately worthless system like the DARPAnet/ICANNnet to (barely) function as the Internet we all know and love.

-Later on, after this one guy got tired of "putting me in my place," when I was very excited and eager to discuss networking, and this sudden explosion of spitefulness and self-rightousness came of the clear blue left field out of nowhere, he admits he knows absolutely nothing about how routers and switches actually function under the hood, has no clue how the system could be improved if we could do it over from scratch; his expertise and experience only applied to the operation and administration of the little green boxes he was trained to configure.
+Later on, after this one guy got tired of "putting me in my place," when I was very excited and eager to discuss networking initially , and this sudden explosion of spitefulness and self-rightousness came of nowhere, he admits he knows absolutely nothing about how routers and switches actually function under the hood, has no clue how the system could be improved if we could do it over from scratch; his expertise and experience only applied to the operation and administration of the little green boxes he was trained to configure.

 Any monkey could do that.

 I can only tolerate a certain amount of emotional and verbal abuse before I snap and tell everyone to go stick it where the stars do not intrude, as I prove all of you Free Software engineers wrong.

 You all laughed at me, mocked me, but I'll show you!

 I'll show you all!

-*Cue stereotypical and obligatory Mad Scientist dramatic lightning and thunder*
+*Cue stereotypical obligatory dramatic thunder*

-So anyway, it really irritates me when highly skilled coders utterly fail to comprehend the full consequences of what they create, and what they fail to create, and furthermore fail to feel any sympathic or empathy for those who suffer as a result of your actions or, more often, inaction.
+So anyway, it really irritates me when highly skilled coders utterly fail to comprehend the full consequences of what they create, and what they fail to create, and furthermore fail to feel any sympathy or empathy for those who suffer as a result of your actions or, more often, inaction.

-The standard response that you Free Software adherants give us is a very sociopathically-cold derisive remark to the effect of,
+The standard response that you Free Software adherants give us is a very sociopathica and icy derisive remark to the effect of,

 "If they don't like it, they should go use ${HATED_PROPIETARY_ALTERNATIVE}.